 Research expenses will be borne by NIPS as allowed by its budget.
 (Expenses must not be used outside of NIPS.)

 9. Certificate application for individuals working with radiation

-If a collaborative project or experiment involving radioisotopes at NIPS is accepted, the project will require registration procedures for individuals who will be working with radiation.
+If your project involves the use of radioisotopes at NIPS, after its acceptance it will require registration procedures for individuals who will be working with radiation.

 10. Gene recombination experiments